XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

     For- these reasons, only links to the MANAGED switches are included.

+    The models ending with an odd-number are unmanaged.

 #### Mellanox SX6036
 - **Price:** $75-150 average
 - **Capabilities:**